cosmos/cosmos-sdk/docs/architecture/adr-067-simulator-v2.md

 We propose to provide the ability for an application to provide the simulator a set of validity predicates, i.e. invariant checkers, that will be executed before and after each block.
 This will allow for the application to assert that certain state invariants are held before and after each block.
+Note, as a consequence of this, we propose to remove the existing notion of invariants from module production execution paths and deprecate their usage all together.

 ```go
 type Manager struct {